 - Combine all ingredients for cider in a sauce pot and bring to a boil.
 Simmer over medium heat for 10 minutes, then cover and turn heat to low.

 - Simmer cider over low heat for one to two hours.
-Strain, and serve warm or store chilled.
+Strain, and serve warm garnished with a cinnamon stick.
+Store chilled for one or two weeks.

 - Whip heavy cream and sugar on high speed until stiff peaks form.